danielloeh/linkhub/README.md

 ### Linkhub
 a little app for managing and accessing a list of links.
-It will display all the links configured in `links.json`
+It will display all the links configured in `links.json` and has the optional functionality of persisting the file into a remote git repository.

 ## Running